shellym96/navy-seal-adventure/README.md

 ### Acknowledgements

 I firstly would like to thank my new mentor Juliia,  having a new mentor assigned to me mid way through Python was nerve wracking but Juliia helped make me feel so confident.
-She really helped me learn a lot throughout this project and I am delighted with how much knowledge I have gained from doing this project.
+She really helped me learn a lot throughout this project and I am delighted with how much knowledge I have gained from doing this.
-I feel very lucky to have had Tim as my first mentor and now Juliia, my knowlegde will continue.
+I feel very lucky to have had Tim as my first mentor and now Juliia, my knowlegde will continue to grow.

 - I would like to thank my new Code Institute mentor, [Juliia_mentor](https://github.com/IuliiaKonovalova) for her help and her dedicated time to push me to be better.
 - I would like to thank my past Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout my time so far on this journey.